DaxServer/validation-schema-codegen/ARCHITECTURE.md

 6.  **Type Alias Processing**: The `TypeAliasParser` is instantiated and iterates through all `type alias` declarations in the input `sourceFile`.
 For each type alias, its underlying type node is converted into a TypeBox-compatible type representation, a TypeBox schema is generated, and a corresponding static type alias is added.

 7.  **Interface Processing**: The `InterfaceParser` is instantiated and iterates through all `interface` declarations in the input `sourceFile`.
-For each interface, its properties and methods are converted into TypeBox object schemas with corresponding static type aliases.
+Interfaces are processed in dependency order to handle inheritance properly.
+For each interface, its properties and methods are converted into TypeBox object schemas.
+Interfaces that extend other interfaces are generated using `Type.Intersect` to combine the base interface with additional properties, ensuring proper inheritance semantics.

 8.  **Function Declaration Processing**: The `FunctionDeclarationParser` is instantiated and iterates through all function declarations in the input `sourceFile`.
 For each function, its parameters, optional parameters, and return type are converted into TypeBox function schemas with corresponding static type aliases.